lucasmz-dev/microG-wiki/Building.md

    FakeStore
 ```
 The default android build process will respect *GmsCore* and automatically create an APK on the `/system` partition image.

+Please note, that to make _GmsCore_ work, your ROM has to support [Signature Spoofing](https://github.com/microg/android_packages_apps_GmsCore/wiki/Signature-Spoofing).